theotherphil/imagecli/README.md

 ### Tile

-Usage: `tile`
+Usage: `tile <tile_width> <tile_height>`

-Splits an image into tiles of the given size in px.
+Splits an image into tiles.

-Tiles at the right and bottom will be padded with black if necessary.
+Tiles at the right and bottom may be smaller than the specified size.
 Tiles are pushed onto the stack in reversed row-major order: after the operation, the top left tile will be at the top of the stack.